Todd Spitzer

-Todd Spitzer (born November 26, 1960) is an American attorney and politician serving as the district attorney of Orange County, California.
+Todd Allan Spitzer (born November 26, 1960) is an American attorney and politician serving as the district attorney of Orange County, California.
 Spitzer successfully ran for Orange County district attorney in 2018 against incumbent Tony Rackauckas.
-Spitzer had previously served as a deputy district attorney from 1990 to 1996 and, under Rackauckas, as assistant district attorney from 2008 to 2010.
+Spitzer had previously served as a deputy district attorney from 1990 to 1996 and as an Assistant District Attorney from 2008 to 2010.

+Orange County continues to be California's safest large county under Spitzer's entire tenure as District Attorney.

+Todd Spitzer is one of Orange County's longest serving elected officials, having held elective office for more than thirty years and has never lost an election.

+Todd Spitzer continues to receive high praise from the Orange County Register and other commentators for his balanced approach to public safety and the fair administration of justice.
+According to the Orange County Register, "[W]e are pleased that Spitzer—who has done an admirable job overall in striking the balance between protecting public safety and civil liberties—is adjusting the department’s injunction policy."

 Spitzer was previously an Orange County supervisor from 1997 to 2002 and again from 2012 to 2018.
+When he was elected to the Board of Supervisors in the first election cycle after the 1994 Orange County Bankruptcy his main charge was to lead the County to financial recover and is credited for doing so.

 He was also a member of the California State Assembly from 2002 to 2006, serving three terms representing California's 71st assembly district.
 As an assemblyman, he co-wrote California's Megan's Law.
 He also served as spokesman and campaign manager for the successful campaign to pass Marsy's Law in a 2008 initiative.

+Spitzer was the Orange County Chairman of Proposition 36, the 2024 initiative to reverse Proposition 47 and return public safety to California residents for drug users, fentanyl pushers and repeat shoplifters.
+While the measure passed statewide with 60% of the vote, in Orange County it carried nearly 70% because of Spitzer's leadership and strong voice.

 Early life and education

 Todd Spitzer was born on November 26, 1960, in Whittier, California, to Phyllis Ann (née Kirschenbaum) and Leonard Spitzer.
 He has a sister, Susan, who also went on to be an attorney.
-Todd played leading roles in the Schurr High School department of performance arts' productions of the musicals Hello, Dolly!
+He played leading roles in the Schurr High School department of performance arts' productions of the musicals Hello, Dolly!
 (1975) and Li'l Abner (1976).

 Spitzer attended the University of California, Los Angeles, graduating with a bachelor's degree in 1982.
 He then completed a fellowship at the California State Senate.
 In 1984–85, Spitzer worked as an English teacher at Theodore Roosevelt High School in the Los Angeles Unified School District.

 He graduated in 1989 with a master's degree in public policy from the University of California, Berkeley, and a Juris Doctor from the University of California, Hastings College of the Law.
-While at Hastings, Spitzer was awarded the George Moscone Fellowship, given to law students dedicating their career to public service.
+While at Hastings, Spitzer was awarded the George Moscone Fellowship, given to law students dedicating their careers to public service.